Improve your GMAT score by 70 points

 The more specific the assessment, the faster is the time to improve.
 Secondly, improvement can be in two areas:

 - Generic process related improvement – If you falter in certain questions because you short circuit the process.

 - Improvement in understanding of concepts – If you have a problem applying certain concepts such as finding strengtheners in causal arguments.

-The questions in the workshops, the associated solutions, and the discussion that follows will help uncover these weaknesses so you have a clear path to improvement.
+The questions in the workshop, the associated solutions, and the discussion that follows will help uncover these weaknesses so you have a clear path to improvement.

-The workshops will help you uncover such areas.
+The workshop will help you uncover such areas.
 Why is this important and how does this help?
 It helps you secure those easy wins that may improve your verbal score from 32 to 34 or 42 to 44 in a matter of days.
-These are bonus points that are exposed by your performance and the subsequent discussions in workshops.
+These are bonus points that are exposed by your performance and the subsequent discussions in the workshop.